This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 A popular route for people traveling South America is to take the bus from Mendoza, Argentina, which gives you great views as you cross the Andes.

 Best Time to Visit Santiago

 If you can come in September and catch some of the dieciocho celebrations, do it.

 Winter is grey and smoggy, so I wouldn’t suggest coming in June or July, and if you don’t like heat, you want to avoid January and February.

 March-May and August-December are great.

-It’s evolving!
-The city I live in now is not the city I came to 7 years ago, and experiencing the transformation is a lot of fun.
+I love Santiago because it’s always evolving!
+The city I live in now is not the city I came to many years ago, and experiencing the transformation is a lot of fun.

 More South America Travel Tips

-Do you have any tips on what to do in Santiago ?
+Do you have any tips on what to do in Santiago, Chile?
 Share in the comments below!